-Prerequisite: Biology 107 or Biology 131, each with a grade of "C" or better, or equivalent; Chemistry 130, Chemistry 130L, Biology 230, and Biology 235, each with a grade of "C" or better, or equivalent completed within seven years prior to enrollment.
-Advisory: English 101 and Mathematics 96, each with a grade of "C" or better, or equivalent or Skill Levels/ Milestones R6, W6 and M50.
+Prerequisite: Biology 107 or Biology 131, each with a grade of "C" or better, or equivalent; and Chemistry 130, 130L, Biology 230, and 235, each with a grade of "C" or better, or equivalent completed within seven years prior to enrollment.

+Advisory: English 101 and Mathematics 96, each with a grade of "C" or better, or equivalent or Milestone R6, W6, and M50.

-Limitation on Enrollment: Must obtain an Add Code (Permission number) from the instructor for enrollment.
+Limitation on Enrollment: Must obtain a Permission number from the instructor for enrollment.
 Required to verify recency of prerequisite coursework.

-This course introduces the theory and practice underlying the basic methodologies used in clinical hematology, immunology and blood banking.
-Lecture covers an introduction to components of blood with emphasis on the immune system and blood typing, principles and practices of blood banking, quality control and quality assurance, patient confidentiality and safe handling practices of body fluids.
-Laboratory covers principles and theories of clinical hematology and immunology with an emphasis on methodologies, specimen handling, measurement, and data analysis.
+This course introduces the theory and practice underlying the basic methodologies used in clinical hematology, immunology, and blood banking.
+Lecture topics include an introduction to components of blood with emphasis on the immune system and blood typing; principles and practices of blood banking; quality control and quality assurance; patient confidentiality; and safe handling practices of body fluids.
+Laboratory topics include principles and theories of clinical hematology and immunology with an emphasis on methodologies; specimen handling; measurement; and data analysis.
 This course is intended for students majoring in Medical Laboratory Technology or those wanting to update their medical laboratory skill set.
 (FT) AA/AS; CSU.